flamion/yap-backend/api-documentation/boards/new-entry.md

 * Response:
     * HttpStatus (401, 403, 201)
+    * Newly created Entry ID

 #### Description:

 Takes in a Json formatted entry and creates it on the board.
+Returns the ID of the newly created entry.